Point of Sale Software

 The latest circulation figures from the ABC are now the OCT-Dec 2012 figures.

-Most worrying is that newspaper circulations have continued to decline and the rate of decline is still accelerating.
-Currently it is 6.5% down on the same quarter Oct-Dec 2011.
+Most worrying is that newspaper circulations have continued to decline, and the rate of decline is still accelerating.
+Currently, it is 6.5% down on the same quarter Oct-Dec 2011.

-Looking at the figures, much but not all the decline is in Sunday papers, Fairfax (who must be very worried about these figures) and NSW.
+Looking at the figures, much but not all of the decline is in Sunday papers, Fairfax (who must be very worried about these figures) and NSW.

-It is also clear that the major newspapers in each region are not declining as much as the minor ones.
-This does show the trend to one newspaper town is growing.
+It is also clear that the number of major newspapers in each region is not declining as much as the number of minor newspapers.
+This shows that the trend for one newspaper town is growing.

 First-ever Australian magazine publishing survey released